samvera/hyrax/documentation/developing-your-hyrax-based-app.md

 ## Environments

-Note here that the following commands assume you're setting up Hyrax in a development environment (using the Rails built-in development environment).
+**NOTE:** The following commands assume you're setting up Hyrax in a development environment (using the Rails built-in development environment).
 If you're setting up a production or production-like environment, you may wish to tell Rails that by prepending `RAILS_ENV=production` to the commands that follow, e.g., `rails`, `rake`, `bundle`, and so on.

 ## Ruby